oldaandozerskaya/age_based_classification/README.md

-# age_based_classification
-text corpus and models for age-based text classification
+# Corpus and Baselines for Age-Based Text Classification

 <a href="https://github.com/yordwynn/urban-waffle">CNN + Word2Vec</a>